One United Nations Plaza: Features

 New York City's zoning laws stated that if the northern face were all windows — as initially planned — they had to be 30 feet from its next-door neighbor, the United States Mission to the United Nations — up to the height of its facade.
-However, as the plan evolved, only 50 per cent of the facade had functioning windows, placing it conveniently in a different zoning category.
+However, as the plan evolved, only 50 percent of the facade had functioning windows, placing it conveniently in a different zoning category.
 Therefore, the required setback was proportionally reduced to 15 feet.
 It has been logically assumed that Roche favorably used these zoning laws and rationalized the placing of the lower slant-back exactly at the point where the 15-foot rule no longer applied, "pitching the resultant plane up to that point where the 30-foot rule would have been" applied.
 Following this same logic, the higher 28th-floor slant-back is exactly at the point where the next setback rule would have been applied, "pitched to a point that marks the overall width of two typical hotel rooms plus a corridor, or roughly 60 feet".

 "High Rise buildings tend to become minimalist sculptures because of their nature – tight, economical skin, the absence of scale, and enormous size.
 Sometimes it is possible to put color on the surface by expressing the floor levels or windows, or use it to change scale, all of which reinforce its form."